-(State or other jurisdiction of incorporation or organization)

-953 AMERICAN LANE, 3RD FLOOR

-Schaumburg, IL

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (847) 472-6700

-Not applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large Accelerated Filer Accelerated Filer Non-Accelerated Filer Smaller Reporting Company (do not check if a smaller reporting company)

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-There were 11,936,970 shares of the Registrant's common stock outstanding as of May 4, 2018, all of which are ordinary voting common shares.
+10,369,827 shares as of August 3, 2018 were held by non-affiliates of the Registrant.

+COMMISSION FILE NUMBER:

+ATLAS FINANCIAL HOLDINGS, INC. (EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER)

+(State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 953 AMERICAN LANE, 3RD FLOOR 60173 Schaumburg, IL (Zip Code) (Address of principal executive offices) \ 1 Registrant's telephone number, including g area code: (847) 472-6700 Not applicabl (Former name, former address and former fisca Indicate by check mark whether the registrant (1) has filed all reports required Act of 1934 during the preceding 12 months (or for such shorter period that the subject to such filing requirements for the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically an File required to be submitted and posted pursuant to Rule 405 of Regulation S (or for such shorter period that the registrant was required to submit and post S-T (§ 232.405 of this chapter) during the preceding Indicate by check mark whether the registrant is a large accelerated filer, an a company, or an emerging growth company.
+See the definitions of "large accelerated "emerging growth company" in Rule 12b-2 of the Exchange Act: Large Accelerated Filer □ Accelerated Filer Non-Accelerated Filer □ (do not check if a smaller reporting company) Smaller Reporting Compan іу □ (ac see coord a commerce of comparison of the comparison of the contract of th Emerging Growth Company y 🗹 If an emerging growth company, indicate by check mark if the registrant has a with any new or revised financial accounting standards provided pursuant to or complying Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \(\square\) No \square There were 11,936,970 shares of the Registrant's common stock outstanding shares.
 There are no outstanding restricted voting common shares.
-Of the Registrant's ordinary voting common shares outstanding, 10,366,953 shares as of May 4, 2018 were held by non-affiliates of the Registrant.
+Of the Registrant - -